 4. Discover why Wichita is the Air Capital of the World at the Kansas Aviation Museum.

-5. See a show at a local theater or catch live music from a cozy dive bar or with thousands of other fans at an area arena.
+5. See a show at a local theater, such as Roxy’s Downtown or Mosley Street Melodrama, or catch live music from a cozy dive bar or with thousands of other fans at an area arena, such as Park City Arena or INTRUST Bank Arena.

 6. Go nuts at the Nifty Nut House and see why Alton Brown calls it a “national treasure.”
 Then, find even more great local shops and shopping centers.